Psychedelic/plug-docs/docs/resources/library.md

 ![](imgs/library.png)

-Plug sites, useful reads, and tools for working and developing with Plug, and DFINITY's Internet Computer.
+Plug sites, useful reads, and tools for working and developing with Plug, and the Internet Computer.

 ## Resource Library